sourcegraph-testing/gitpod/dev/loadgen/README.md

 | repo.environment | Environment variables that will only be set for this repository |
 | repo.workspaceClass | The workspace class to use for the workspace that will be created for this repository |

-After the benchmark has completed, you will find a benchmark-result.json file in your working directory, that contains information about every started workspace.
+After the benchmark has completed, you will find a benchmark-result.json file in thy working directory, that contains information about every started workspace.

 ```
 [